40inv/QemuVirt32-camera/README.md

-# OpengCV monitoring system
+# OpenCV monitoring system
-OpengCV monitoring system using USB camera with Flask server for QemuVirt32.
+OpenCV monitoring system using USB camera with Flask server for QemuVirt32.

 ## HOW TO
 **QEMU and Linux are required.**